sgnahore/trading-algorithm-assessment/algo-exercise/getting-started/src/main/java/codingblackfemales/gettingstarted/ReadMe.md

 ## Overview

 `MyAlgoLogic` is a simple trading algorithm implementation designed to evaluate market conditions and place orders based on a few key strategies.
 The algorithm follows a Volume Weighted Average Price (VWAP) strategy and dynamically responds to market fluctuations.
-It is implemented as part of a trading framework that includes order books, child orders, and market data for ask and bid levels.
 The algorithm also maintains a `TradingContext` to track performance metrics like profit, earnings, spendings, and owned shares.

 ## Features